Aloodo/ad.aloodo.com/README.md

 ad.aloodo.com
 =============

 Third-party tracking protection tool for content sites.
+Measure tracking protection by your audience, and encourage readers to get protected.

+When fewer readers can be tracked from site to site, it's harder for ad money to flow to fraud and misinfo sites.

 How to set up: [Aloodo for Web Publishers](https://www.aloodo.org/publishers/)